aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Tuning/Memory Management/Memory_Management_-_Memory_Bin.rst

 The higher the setting of this option, the faster the AIMMS memory manager will be.
 Using a high value however might also lead to more memory being allocated than is actually needed.
-In case you think your model might benefit from a different setting you can set the option **Memory Statistics** to 'On' and use the function :any:`MemoryStatistics:any:` to compare the results.
+In case you think your model might benefit from a different setting you can set the option **Memory Statistics** to 'On' and use the function :any:`MemoryStatistics` to compare the results.